kuzzleio/kuzzle-how-to/keep-only-warm-data/README.md

 In addition to document content, Kuzzle stores a set of [metadata](https://docs.kuzzle.io/guide/essentials/document-metadata/) in Elasticsearch.
 These metadata are contained in the `_kuzzle_info` field (exposed as `_meta` in Kuzzle API).

-Documents will be inserted directly in Elasticsearch, without going through Kuzzle, in order to be able to change the value of the metadata field `createdAt` at our convenience.
+For our tests, documents will be inserted directly in Elasticsearch, without going through Kuzzle, in order to be able to change the value of the metadata field `createdAt` at our convenience.

 For that we will use the Elasticsearch [Bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docs-bulk.html).

-## Clean old data
+## Cleaning old data

-The objective is to delete the oldest data from Kuzzle.
-However it is excluded to use the traditional Kuzzle APIs to do this because these changes could be automatically replicated in a possible external database (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database)).

-So we will bypass Kuzzle and use the Elasticsearch API directly.
+Since we only want to keep relevant data in Kuzzle, we need to  remove any older and irrelevant data .
+However, we cannot use the traditional Kuzzle APIs to do this because these changes could automatically be propagated to another external database (see [How-To Synchronize Kuzzle with another database](../sync-data-to-another-database)).
+So, we will bypass the Kuzzle API and use the Elasticsearch API instead.

-We will perform a query targeting the oldest documents based on the `createdAt` field in the Kuzzle metadata that indicates the date the document was created in Epoch-millis format.
+To delete data through the Elasticsearch API, we will perform a query that targets the oldest documents based on the `createdAt` field in the metadata.
+This field stores the date the document was created in Epoch-millis format.

 Kuzzle uses a trash system to indicate that a document has been deleted and should no longer appear in search results.
-A [garbage collector](https://docs.kuzzle.io/guide/essentials/document-metadata/#garbage-collection) then periodically deletes tagged the Elasticsearch documents.
+A [garbage collector](https://docs.kuzzle.io/guide/essentials/document-metadata/#garbage-collection) then periodically deletes these documents based on the `active` metadata field.
 We should therefore only take into account files that are still active, for this we will use the `active` metadata field.

 ```js